normcyr/home-assistant-montreal-aqi/README.md

 ## Licence

 This project is licensed under the MIT Licence.
-See the [LICENCE](LICENCE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Disclaimer